Trust1Team/kong-plugin-xml-threat-protection/README.md

-# JSON Threat Protection plugin for Kong
+# XML Threat Protection plugin for Kong
 [![][t1t-logo]][Trust1Team-url]

 Kong is a scalable, open source API Layer *(also known as an API Gateway, or